Applying Grover-mixer quantum alternating operator ansatz algorithm to higher-order unconstrained binary optimization problems: Introduction

 In this work, we perform a detailed investigation of Grover-mixer QAOA applied to representative HUBO problem classes.
-Our comprehensive numerical study shows that GM-QAOA, unlike standard XM-QAOA, exhibits a monotonic improvement in performance with circuit depth and achieves superior results for models with high-order interactions.
-An additional contribution of this work is the development of an analytical framework for modeling the dynamics of GM-QAOA layers, which enables accurate classical approximation of near-optimal parameters and thereby reduces the overhead associated with variational optimization.
-We demonstrate that this resource-efficient parameterization scheme achieves performance close to that of fully optimized GM-QAOA while requiring significantly fewer circuit evaluations, making it far less demanding in experimental settings.
-Together, these results highlight the potential of Grover-type global mixers for tackling complex high-order optimization landscapes and provide a practical pathway for implementing GM-QAOA on near-term quantum hardware.
+Our comprehensive numerical study shows that GM-QAOA, unlike standard XM-QAOA, exhibits monotonic performance improvement with circuit depth and achieves superior results for models with high-order interactions.
+An additional contribution of this work is the development of an analytical framework for modeling the dynamics of GM-QAOA layers, enabling accurate classical approximation of near-optimal parameters and reducing the overhead of variational optimization.
+We demonstrate that this resource-efficient parametrization achieves performance close to that of layerwise optimized GM-QAOA while requiring significantly fewer circuit evaluations, making it far less demanding experimentally.
+Together, these results highlight the potential of Grover-type global mixers for complex high-order optimization landscapes and provide a practical pathway for near-term implementations.
+In contrast to prior studies on predominantly low-order problems, we focus on intrinsically higher-order interactions, where global mixers exhibit qualitatively different behavior.

 This paper is organized as follows.
-In Section~\ref{sec:preliminaries}, we provide the necessary preliminaries on HUBO problems and the GM-QAOA framework.
+In Sec.~\ref{sec:preliminaries}, we provide the necessary preliminaries on HUBO problems and the GM-QAOA framework.
 Section~\ref{sec:comparison} presents a comparative analysis of GM-QAOA and standard XM-QAOA on a set of HUBO instances.
 Section~\ref{sec:analytics} is dedicated to our analytical contribution: we develop a mathematical model of the GM-QAOA dynamics and present a resource-efficient strategy for approximating optimal algorithm parameters.
-In Section~\ref{sec:perf}, we analyze the performance of GM-QAOA using analytically pre-optimized parameters, and benchmark this approach against constant-parameter and fully optimized QAOA variants across different problem sizes and Hamiltonian localities.
-Finally, we conclude in Section~\ref{sec:concl} with a summary of our findings and an outlook on future research directions.
+In Sec.~\ref{sec:perf}, we analyze the performance of GM-QAOA using analytically preoptimized parameters, and benchmark this approach against constant-parameter and layerwise optimized QAOA variants across different problem sizes and Hamiltonian localities.
+Finally, we conclude in Sec.~\ref{sec:concl} with a summary of our findings and an outlook on future research directions.